The Villain (2018 film): Plot

 At UK, Ram kills UK's underworld boss Thomas, with his friend Alex's help.
 Ramu leaves for UK and kidnaps Alex from the police convoy where he calls Ram and they challenge one another and a cat-mouse game ensues where Alex is killed, before Ramu tortures him to reveal about Ram.
 Ram comes across Seetha, who is now a call girl, but it is later revealed that she was sent by Ram.
 Later, Ramu reveals to Seetha that he is an orphan and meets Vishalavva, who is Ram's mother.
 Vishalavva reveals that Ram went missing when she and her husband Vishwanna had a fallout, who later died due to a heart stroke.
 Vishalavva requests Ramu to find Ram.

 Ramu, who considers Vishalavva as her mother promises her that he will find Rama.
 Ram learns Ramu's identity and decides to confront him in Bangalore, but the minister, who supported Ram double-crosses him.
 Ramu returns to Bangalore and leaves for his village but Kaizer, having learnt of Ramu's agenda sends his henchman to attack him.
 Ram saves Ramu, who had double-crossed the minister by bribing his bodyguards and had arrived in Bangalore.
 Kaizer later dies due to a stroke, while seeing Ram.
 Ram and Ramu defeat the goons where Ramu reveals that his mother Vishalavva is alive and has been waiting to see him.

-Ram refuses as Vishalavva expected him to be upright like Lord Rama, but has become Raavana and requests Ram to tell Vishalavva that he died but before leaving, Ramu ask Rama to show Vishalavva at least once.
+Ram refuses as Vishalavva expected him to be upright like Lord Rama, but has become Raavana and requests Ramu to tell Vishalavva that he died but before leaving, Ramu ask Rama to show Vishalavva at least once.
 Ramu meets Vishalavva, who doesn't believe that Ram is dead.
 Ram, overcome by emotion meets Vishalavva and reunites with her, much to Ramu and Seetha's happiness.